Pain and Pain Symptom Management for Michigan Nurses

 CANNABIS (MEDICAL MARIJUANA)

-The majority of states, including Michigan, allow for the use of medical marijuana.
+Nearly all states, including Michigan, have medical cannabis laws, and 93% of Americans support medical cannabis.
 However, federal law continues to prohibit use of cannabis or its derivatives for any purpose.
-This means that people may be arrested and charged with possession even in states where marijuana use is legal (Kellogg et al. 2022).
+This means that people may be arrested and charged with possession even in states where marijuana use is legal (ASA, 2023; NIDA, 2025).

 Michigan laws regarding medical marijuana state: